fan199241/Biologically_Inspired_Computation/README.md

 # Biologically_Inspired_Computation
-Courseworks for Biologically Inspired Computation course.
+Courseworks for Biologically Inspired Computation course in Heriot-Watt University.

 Coursework 1a: